ckopec-dev/Stem-Cheatsheets/Azure.md

 #### Role Based Access Control (RBAC)

+- RBAC is free and part of your Azure subscription.
 - Manages who has access to what resources, and what they can do with those resources.
 - A role assignment consists of three elements: security principal, role definition, and scope.
 - A security principal is an object (user, group, service principal, or managed identity) that is requesting access to Azure resources.